 When it comes down to the electronic medical records policy and procedure for EHRs, there are specific elements that are often mentioned in the medical documentation template.
 In the first place, legal health records must be declared.
 It includes the source of clinical data, clinical records, external reports, and records.

 - Completion Of Documents

 The documents must be optimized and completed.
-There are paper as well as electronic portions to consider when it comes down to the documents.
-It’s essential to localize the electronic documents and ensuring that the documents are only available in the read-only form.
+There are paper as well as electronic portions to consider when it comes down to documents.
+It’s essential to localize the electronic documents and ensure that the documents are only available in the read-only form.